Bracken Ridge State High School: Principals

 During 2014, Regina Garrick (Deputy Principal) took on the role as acting principal.

 Principals prior to this include Jeff J. Major.

 Student demographics

 Until 2014, the school catered for students from year 8 to year 12, however, the school has catered for students from year 7 to year 12 from 2015 to the current day.

-In 2024, the school had a student enrolment of 634 students, consisting of 309 female students and 325 male students.
+In 2025, the school had 626 students enrolled in the school, with a maximum student enrolment capacity of 827 students.
 Enrolments trends for recent years have included: